 Background to the dispute

 POAL had been tasked by its ultimate shareholder, Auckland Council, with improving returns from 6% to 12%.
-POAL initially sought to roll over the expired collective agreement and provide a wage increase, but MUNZ declined this offer and sought to protect its members’ continuing employment.
-It proposed in bargaining that work covered by the new collective agreement not be contracted out.
-The expired collective, which under the Act continues in effect until the earlier of the conclusion of a new agreement or 12 months post-expiry, contained a provision restricting contracting out and there was an existing dispute over whether POAL had breached this provision.
+POAL initially sought to roll over the expired collective agreement and provide a wage increase, but MUNZ declined this offer and sought to protect its members' continuing employment.
+It proposed in bargaining, that work covered by the new collective agreement, not be contracted out.
+The expired collective, which under the Act continues in effect for 12 months post-expiry or until a new agreement is concluded, contained a provision restricting contracting out and there was an existing dispute over whether POAL had breached this provision.

 Evidently, with a view to meeting the requirement to improve returns to its shareholder, in early 2012 POAL developed a proposal to contract out the work of several hundred MUNZ members and advised MUNZ that this could result in redundancies.
 POAL then informed MUNZ that it had decided to implement the proposal and terminate MUNZ members' employment, who could then seek reemployment with the new employers to whom POAL would contract the work.

-Various litigation was conducted regarding the parties’ actions, including in relation to the bargaining process and strikes and lockouts, before MUNZ obtained interim relief from New Zealand’s Employment Court preventing POAL from proceeding with its contracting out proposal.
+Various litigation was conducted regarding the parties' actions, including in relation to the bargaining process and strikes and lockouts, before MUNZ obtained interim relief from the Court preventing POAL from proceeding with its contracting out proposal.

 Reasons for injunctive relief